+Figure 8.2.3.7-1: Visualization of the Chebyshev window with 120dB of side-lobe attenuation using MATLAB®

 8.2.4 Validation of Doppler/Temporal Correlation

 The purpose of this item is to validate the slow variation of Doppler effect due of the dynamic channel model.
 This is done indirectly by observing the temporal correlation function (TCF).
 TCF at a few time lags are evaluated from the measured narrowband signal transmitted through the test system.